guidoism/escape/experiments/from-the-ground-up.md

 Assuming 20 transistors per flip-flop and 12 columns and 4 columns then we will need about a thousand transistors for the matrix scanner.

+The matrix scanner is the only thing for the keyboard that really could be fixed.
+The interpretation of the keys should be dynamic, therefore we should allow the user to define a state machine to translate key sequences into characters or commands.